Makerizms/Dreamscape/README.md

   - Godot Engine
   - Garry's Mod
   - Resonite
+  - Dreams (PS4)

+Some possible base features:
+  - Elements
-  - Scrap Mechanic
+    -
-  - Noita
+  - Connections
+  - Game wide "inventory" system linked to your account
+  - Search and discovery tools for finding assets, creations, players, etc.
+  - Association system linking all of the public creations by associations so you can find similar things to what you have
+  - Effortless no HUD user interface
+  - Effortless and cross platform multiplayer

-Some planned features:
+Some possible features:
+  - Stress based destruction system
+  - Voxels/Grid based building system
-  - Grid-based voxel and polygon system
+  - Polygon based asset creation and sculpting
-  - In-game modding environment
-  - Super easy multiplayer (I have no idea how to do this yet)
-      - Crossplayable by default (I have no idea how to do this either)
-  - Launcher
+  - Shader creation
-      - Singleplayer and Multiplayer world creator and saved worlds list
-      - Default game modes
+  - 3d space based visual scripting language and logic that accounts for errors
-      - Mod, Map, and Server explorer
+  - Music and sound creation tools

-Note: Everything about Anarchia is a work in progress including the name and is subject to change
+Note: Everything here is a work in progress and subject to change